 If you are in any doubt about eligibility, please contact us to discuss your situation.

 You can expect to gain access to a professional service in a timely manner.
 You may approach the RDS SC at any stage of development of a research proposal: from simply wanting to discuss an initial idea through to requesting input on a specific issue relating to a well-developed proposal.
 The earlier you approach us, the more comprehensive our advice can be.
-We prefer you to make an initial on-line request for support through our website www.rds-sc.nihr.ac.uk.
-You may, however, also make contact in person, by telephone, by email or by post.
+You can contact the RDS in person, by telephone, by email or by post to discuss the services we offer.
+In order to access our support, you will need to submit an online support request through our website www.rds-sc.nihr.ac.uk

 If eligible, you can expect the following from the RDS SC: